Manufacturing Engineering (MFGE)

 MFGE 4376.
 Control Systems and Instrumentation.

-The theory of automated control systems and their applications to manufacturing systems are covered in this course.
-Topics include modeling of systems, time and frequency domain feedback control systems, stability analysis, transducer and sensor technology, and digital control.
-Prerequisite: ENGR 2300 and PHYS 1430 and [EE 3370 or MFGE 2332 or TECH 4362] all with grades of "D" or better.
+This course examines the theory and application of linear control systems in manufacturing.
+The scope includes mathematical modeling of dynamic systems, time- and frequency-domain analysis of feedback control systems, stability analysis, transducer and sensor technologies, and fundamentals of digital control.
+Emphasis is placed on understanding system behavior, controller design, and performance evaluation for industrial applications.
+The course is delivered through lectures, analytical problem-solving, and applied case studies.
+By the end of the course, students are expected to model, analyze, and design control systems for manufacturing processes and instrumentation systems.
+Prerequisite: ENGR 2300 and PHYS 2325 and PHYS 2125 and [EE 3370 or MFGE 2332 or TECH 4362] with grades of "D" or better.
 Corequisite: MATH 3323 with a grade of "D" or better.

 Grade Mode: Standard Letter